Demodex folliculorum

-Demodex folliculorum is a microscopic mite that can only survive on the skin of humans.
-Most people have D. folliculorum on their skin.
-Usually, the mites do not cause any harm, so are considered an example of commensalism rather than parasitism.
-D.folliculorum-caused disease, though, is known as demodicosis.
+Demodex folliculorum is a microscopic mite that can survive only on the skin of humans.
+Most people host D. folliculorum on their skin particularly on the face, where sebaceous glands are most concentrated.
+Usually, the mites do not cause any harm, so are considered an example of commensalism rather than parasitism; but they can cause disease, known as demodicosis.

 Anatomy

 Due to being adapted to live inside hair follicles, D. folliculorum is thin and worm-like, with short legs.
 As an adult, D. folliculorum measures 0.3 to 0.4 mm long.
 Adults have four pairs of legs; larvae and nymphs have only three pairs.

-D.folliculorum has a rudimentary gut and anus.
+It was previously considered that D. folliculorum has a rudimentary gut but lacks an anus, so waste accumulates within the body until it dies.
+However, a 2022 study using electron microscopy and genetic analysis, confirmed that the mites do have an anus.
+This discovery means that Demodex mites can excrete waste, which means that they may not be the sole cause of inflammatory skin conditions.

 Reproduction and life cycle

 The entire life cycle of D. folliculorum takes 14–16 days.
 Adult mites copulate at the top of the hair follicle, near the skin surface.
 Eggs are deposited in the sebaceous gland inside the hair follicle.
 The heart-shaped egg is 0.1 mm long, and hatches into a six-legged larva.
-Seven days are needed for the larva to develop into a mature adult, with two intervening nymph stages.
-The adult lives for 4–6 days.
+In seven days the larva develops into a mature adult, with two intervening nymph stages.
+The adult lives for four to six days.

 Ecology

 D. folliculorum prefers areas where sebum production is high, and is typically found in hair follicles on the human face, generally in greater numbers around the cheeks, nose, and forehead, but also elsewhere on the face, eyelids, and ears.
 The mites may also be found on other parts of the body, such as the chest and buttocks.

-Within the hair follicle, D. folliculorum is found above the sebaceous gland, positioned head downward, with the end of abdomen often protruding from the hair follicle.
-Inhabited follicles usually contain 2–6 mites, but greater numbers can occur.
+Within the hair follicle, D. folliculorum is found above the sebaceous gland, positioned head downward, with the end of the abdomen often protruding from the hair follicle.
+Inhabited follicles usually contain 2–6 mites, but numbers can be greater.